 Estrogen promotes healthy cholesterol levels and wider blood vessels to optimize circulation and protect cardiac health.
 It also influences neurotransmitters like serotonin boosting mood and helps build bone density preventing breaks or fractures down the road.

-When levels drop around perimenopause, women often gain weight while paradoxically feeling less motivated to exercise.
+When estrogen levels drop around perimenopause, women often gain weight while paradoxically feeling less motivated to exercise.
 A vicious cycle promoting heart disease risk.
 It’s no wonder rebalancing estrogen alleviates many frustrating menopausal symptoms.
 Now let’s explore lifestyle medicine techniques to right the ship!

 Tip #1: Food that Balance Estrogen Levels